slateci/slate-catalog/stable/osg-hosted-ce/osg-hosted-ce/README.md

 Network Policy can be thought of like a firewall for the application.

-Traffic can be restricted to only allow communication between the CE, OSG Factory, and your own cluster environment.
+Traffic can be restricted to only allow communication between the CE and OSG Factory:

 ```
 NetworkPolicy: